-This is an abridged catalog containing 3989 double stars selected from the full WDS.
+This is an abridged catalog containing 3989 double stars selected from the full WDS, with the primary star being brighter than 7m2, the secondary brighter than 14m5 and a separation not below 0.4 arcsec.
 To select one of them, type in its catalog number and press the RA+ button.
 If the selected double star is not in the database, the next available object is displayed.
 You can scroll through all of the available objects using the DEC buttons.
 After pressing RA+ again, the object's designation, hour angle and elevation will be displayed, indicating that it has been selected.